-Patients feedback we reviewed confirmed that staff were compassionate and understanding.

-Patient feedback reviewed indicated that staff were kind and helpful when they were in pain, distress or discomfort.
+On the day of inspection, we spoke with 2 patients.
+Patients said staff were compassionate and understanding.
+Patients told us staff were kind and helpful when they were in pain, distress or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.